 Plitvice Lakes National Park

-I’d recommend traveling from Zadar to Plitvice Lakes as it’s the most straightforward.
+I’d recommend traveling from Zadar to Plitvice as it’s the most straightforward.
 It’s only two hours by bus from Zagreb.
 Getting from Dubrovnik to Plitvice National Park is also possible – although long.

 Meander along Plitvice’s wooden plank trails and admire the glistening waterfalls crashing into the ever-changing colors of the sixteen interconnected lakes below.
-Just be sure to bring your camera; it’s a genuinely spectacular park and among the most popular destinations in Croatia.
+Just be sure to bring your camera; it’s a genuinely spectacular park and among the most popular sights in Croatia.

 Krka National Park